When is it too early to engage PR for my startup?

 3 mins

-PR for startups is a brilliant way to grow your brand, profile and business, and compared to some other marketing practices, can be relatively low cost if you think creatively about how you go about it.
+PR for startups is a brilliant way to grow your brand, profile and business, and compared to some other marketing practices, PR can be relatively low cost if you think creatively about how you go about it.

-1. Know your goals
+1. Know what your goal for PR is

-The opportunities for public relations are endless.
-PR sparks conversation, shapes how you're viewed by your customers and the wider industry and establishes your credibility.
-PR can also attract investors, drivebusiness leads and most importantly, support the growth of your business.
+PR sparks conversation, shapes how you're viewed by your customers, and helps to establish your credibility in your industry.
+PR coverage can also attract investors, drive business leads, and most importantly, support the growth of your business.

 If you’re looking for a quick marketing hack that will drive instant revenue then look elsewhere - PR is not the solution.

 It’s easy to get lost in the romantic idea of having your business written about by the BBC or featured in The Times.
 Yes, they're great media publications but they serve a particular audience.
+And that might not be the best fit for your business goals.

-3. Build the story
+3. Build your story with data and insight

+How do you do that?
 Well, the best way is to start small and build momentum.

-So, the next time someone Googles you or your business, guess what they'll read?
+So, the next time someone Googles you or your business guess what they'll read?
+And trust us, journalists use Google more than most.

 There's no point saying one thing in your social ads, and saying a completely different thing in an interview with a journalist.